BioNB330 - home - syllabus - lab

 http://atc.cit.cornell.edu/blackboard/students/index.cfm

-Grading: The course emphasizes class participation.
+Grading: The course emphasizes active participation.
 Homework will be given throughout the semester.
 Regular short quizzes during the lectures will ensure that all students follow the covered material in an adequate manner.
 For every student, the quiz with the least points will be omitted from the final grade calculation.
+Practical excercises during class and lab modules as homework will be used to enhance student learning.
 The final exam/paper/project will test for understanding and integration of the material covered in class.

 Students need to be prepared to be called on during discussions to explain homework assignments, discuss readings and lab assignments.